neuralmagic/deepsparse/user-guide/deepsparse-pipelines.md

 # >>> labels=['positive'] scores=[0.9954759478569031]
 ```

-In this case, we passed a SparseZoo stub as the model, which instructs the DeepSparse to download the
+In this case we passed a SparseZoo stub as the model, which instructs DeepSparse to download the
 relevant ONNX file from the SparseZoo.
 To deploy your own model, pass a path to a `model.onnx` file or to a
 folder containing `model.onnx` and supporting files (e.g., the Hugging Face `tokenizer.json` and `config.json`).